-I’d been kind of put off trying to photograph Poulnabrone dolmen because it’s such a popular spot.
+I’d kind of put off trying to photograph Poulnabrone dolmen because it’s such a popular spot.
 A car park and information boards is one thing but a rope around the dolmen really spoils the magic.
 However, I’d gotten a notion to try it in fog.

 The fog that morning was some of the most spectacular that I’d ever seen.
 Ostensibly the entire country was covered but when I drove up to Poulnabrone – which is at a high altitude – it was incredibly thick.